pceeb/in-class-week6-monday-sohil2710/README.md

 ## In class exercise

-**To submit your answers go to the following repository**

-Scripts usually start out working well for a certain task and then get repurposed for other task.
-In our case, the script works fine if there is one header line in the input files, but if will fail or generate contaminated data if there are additional lines.
-The number of header lines allowed in our program is indicated only in one place.

 1. If you wanted to reuse this program for a file that had 17 headers lines.
 What line of code would you change in our program?